Alexis12119/Alexis12119.github.io/README.md

 ## About

 This is the source code for my personal website.
-It's a showcase of my work, interests, and projects.
+It's a showcase of my work, interests, skills and tools.

 ## Technologies Used